Instagram has become a powerhouse for businesses around the globe.

 - Awareness: Start watching Stories from potential clients and leave a meaningful reply.
 It will start a new DM thread and get the conversation rolling.

 - Generate Leads: Create an Instagram Stories Poll around something your audience struggles with and DM the people who vote.
 You can use this tactic (the Questions Sticker) to pre-qualify leads, carry out market research, and get people talking with you one-on-one.

 - Sales: Instagram Direct Messages lets you carry out personal customer service, which increases brand loyalty, but it has other features for selling too.
 You can have video chats (eliminating the need to set up a Zoom call with a prospect), unlimited links (send your product links, application forms, opt-in page, etc.), and the “Close Friends” feature.
 Group your potential or current customers as “Close Friends” and share specific Stories with them to create a feeling of exclusivity.

 8. Make Your Instagram Posts Shoppable

-One of the best ways to make money from Instagram as an e-commerce brand is to set up an Instagram shop.
-Think of it like a mini-store where your followers can browse and make a purchase without ever leaving the app.
+One of the best ways to make money for e-commerce brands selling on Instagram is to set up an Instagram shop.
+Think of it like a mini store where your followers can browse and make a purchase without ever leaving the app.

-You can tag your products on feed posts and in Stories, giving people the option to shop with a tap of their finger, and you have an entire tab dedicated to your products.
+Tag your products on Feed Posts and in Stories, giving people the option to shop with a tap of their finger.
+You can set up an entire tab dedicated to your products.